Top 10 Places to Visit in Zanzibar

 How to get to Zanzibar

-Zanzibar can be accessed by either road where it takes about 85 km, by air it takes about 20 minutes flight from Dar es Salaam, one hour from Arusha, and train where it takes about 2 hours from Dar es Salaam.
+Zanzibar can be accessed by road, which takes about 85 km; by air, which takes about 20 minutes by flight from Dar es Salaam and one hour from Arusha; and by train, which takes about 2 hours from Dar es Salaam.
 (Top 10 Places to Visit in Zanzibar)